Department of Military Science & Leadership

 Developing Tomorrow’s Leaders Today

 Scientists and teachers, business leaders and policy makers, and officers for the US Army.
-The University of Southern Mississippi and its Army ROTC program prepare students to be innovators and leaders for the 21st century.
-We produce lieutenants for the active Army, the National Guard, and the US Army Reserves, each with a breadth of perspective who:
+USM and its Army ROTC program prepare students to be innovators and leaders for the 21st century.
+We produce lieutenants for the active Army, the National Guard, and the US Army Reserves.
+Each component has 16 branches that cater to multiple interests, including infantry, military intelligence, aviation, engineering, armor and medical services corps.
+Warriors wanted, each with a breadth of perspective who:

 - Demonstrate a capacity for excellence